 2021: DNR hired EBA Engineering Inc. to design improvements for the bridge sections that comprise Bill Burton Fishing Pier State Park.
 During review, the engineers discovered structural issues on the bridge, which was built in 1935, and on December 23, 2021 recommended immediate closure of the bridge for further analysis.
 DNR announced that the fishing piers would be temporarily closed.

 Jan.
 26, 2022: The Board of Public Works approved an extension of EBA Engineering’s contract to include an underwater inspection conducted by subcontractor Marine Solutions Inc.

 February - March 2022: Marine Solutions conducted an underwater inspection.

 analysis was provided to DNR and reviewed by staff from the department’s Engineering and Construction Unit and the Maryland Park Service.

-- May 2022 - Forward: DNR will take actions necessary to continuing ensuring public safety at this location, and will engage community leaders and stakeholders on future options.
+May 2022: DNR determined to take actions necessary to continuing ensuring public safety at this location and will engage community leaders and stakeholders on future options.